• Skip to main content

 • Simple ingredients!
 All of the flavors in this creamy potato leek soup come from the simplest of ingredients including potatoes, leeks and vegetable stock.

 • Versatile!
 Potato leek soup is one of the most versatile recipes.
 Don't have cream?
-Omit it or substitute milk or just leave it out all together!
+Omit it or substitute milk or just leave it out altogether!

 • Freezes well!
 Make a double batch of the potato leek soup and store half of it in the freezer.
 Pour it into a resealable bag, lay flat and freeze.